baratraaj19/baratraaj/README.md

 ###

-<p align="left">My name is Baratraaj and I'm a Full-Stack Web developer from India</p>
+<p align="left">My name is Baratraaj Sivasankar and I'm a Full-Stack Web developer from India</p>

 ###